podium-lib/podium-lib.github.io/docs/podlet/podlet_to_podlet_communication.md

 ## Getting Started

-See the reference documentation for [@podium/browser] to get started.
+See the documentation for [@podium/browser] to get started.

 [@podium/browser]: /docs/api/browser